Kiviranta lifts Stars past Avs in Game 7 OT thriller

 “I think our thoughts are pretty obvious.
 We felt like we were outplaying them in overtime and it was coming and felt good," MacKinnon said.
 “Just got hemmed in.
 Boys got gassed and they made a nice play.
 It’s tough.”

-The Avs led 3-2 with 14:15 left in the second period when Stars goalie Anton Khudobin couldn’t control get control of a puck, and Kadri scored on a backhander from the left side of the net.
-That was Kadri’s sixth power play goal, matching Joe Sakic (1996) for the second-most in an Avalanche post-season behind Michel Goulet’s seven in 1985.
+The Avs led 3-2 with 14:15 left in the second period when Kadri had a close backhander.
+His sixth power play goal matched Joe Sakic (1996) for the second-most in an Avalanche post-season behind Michel Goulet’s seven in 1985.

-And Kadri twice came oh-so-close to scoring again in that period.
-He had one shot ricochet off the post and Khudobin was falling back when he extended his left arm for a glove save on another Kadri shot that looked like it was head into the net.
+Kadri twice came oh-so-close to scoring again in that period.
+He had one shot ricochet off the post and Anton Khudobin was falling back when he extended his left arm for a glove save on another Kadri shot headed toward the net.

-Dallas had an extra skater on the ice during a delayed penalty early in the second period when tying the game at 2-2.
-Rookie Denis Gurianov took a shot toward traffic, and it went off Kiviranta’s blade and past Hutchinson.
+Dallas had an extra skater on the ice during a delayed penalty early in the second period rookie Denis Gurianov took a shot toward traffic, off Kiviranta’s blade and past Hutchinson.

 The Associated Press